Arsacid dynasty of Armenia: Between Rome and Parthia

 The encroachment on the traditional sphere of influence of the Roman Empire started a new war between Parthia and Rome and ended the peace that had endured for about half a century since Nero's time.
 Roman Emperor Trajan marched towards Armenia in October 113 to restore a Roman client king in Armenia.
 Envoys from Osroes I met Trajan at Athens, informed him that Axidares had been deposed and asked for Axidares' elder brother, Parthamasiris, to be granted the throne.
 Trajan declined the proposal and in August 114 captured Arsamosata, where Parthamasiris asked to be crowned, but instead of crowning him, he annexed his kingdom as a new province to the Roman Empire.
 Parthamasiris was dismissed and died mysteriously soon afterwards.

 As a Roman province, Armenia was administered along with Cappadocia by Lucius Catilius Severus.
-The Roman Senate issued coins that celebrated this occasion and borne the following inscription: Armenia et Mesopotamia in potestatem P.R. redactæ ('Armenia and Mesopotamia brought back into the power of the people of Rome').
+The Roman Senate issued coins that celebrated this occasion and borne the following inscription: ('Armenia and Mesopotamia brought back into the power of the people of Rome').
 After a rebellion led by a pretender to the Parthian throne (Sanatruces II, son of Mithridates V), was put down, some sporadic resistance continued, and Vologases III had managed to secure a sizeable amount of Armenia just before Trajan's death in August 117.
 However, in 118, the new Roman emperor, Hadrian, gave up Trajan's conquered lands, including Armenia, and installed Parthamaspates as King of Armenia and Osroene, although the Parthian king Vologases held most Armenian territory.
 Eventually, a compromise with the Parthians was reached, and Vologases was placed in charge of Armenia.